-Creating a new tag group is performed with the button, which opens the following entry mask:
+Creating a new tag group is performed with the button, which opens the following input masks:

-The Internal ID is used internally to identify the tag group.
+The Tag group ID is used internally to identify the tag group.
 This must be explicit and may not be subsequently changed.
 The standard syntax for permitted characters applies (only letters, digits, underscore).

 The Title will be used everywhere in the GUI in connection with the tag group.
 Because this is purely a display text it can be changed at any time without affecting the existing configuration.